Beautiful Movies Set in Provence, France

 Magic in the Moonlight (2014)

-Woody Allen directs this romantic comedy starring the dashing Colin Firth, and the brilliant Emma Stone.
-Set in the French Riviera, you’ll be delighted to recognize many popular towns, such as Nice, Menton, and Antibes.
+Woody Allen directs this romantic comedy starring the dashing Colin Firth and the brilliant Emma Stone.
+Set in the French Riviera, you’ll be delighted to recognise many popular towns, such as Nice, Menton, and Antibes.

 During the movie, you’ll be treated to sights of grand French villas (in their heyday), the Nice observatory, sultry beaches in Saint-Raphaël, and the Casino Barrière in Menton.